Efficient Training for Cross-lingual Speech Language Models¶

 Key Findings¶

-- CSLM achieves TTS quality comparable to or exceeding dedicated TTS systems (CosyVoice) while simultaneously supporting dialogue and cross-lingual capabilities.
+- CSLM achieves TTS quality close to or exceeding specialized TTS systems (CosyVoice) while possessing dialogue and cross-lingual capabilities.

-- CSLM achieves comparable performance to GLM-4-Voice using substantially less speech data (the latter relies on massive-scale data).
+- CSLM achieves comparable performance to GLM-4-Voice using significantly less speech data.

-- Chunk-level interleaved data constructed by the CTC aligner is more stable than word-level interleaving.
+- Chunk-level interleaved data from CTC aligners is more stable than word-level interleaving.

-- ASR performance falls short of dedicated ASR models (Whisper), but is sufficient for conversational scenarios.
+- ASR performance is lower than specialized models (Whisper) but sufficient for dialogue scenarios.

 Highlights & Insights¶